lukesanantonio/PongPlusMore/README.md

  - Scripting to control arbitrary paddles and a "Level Editor" to go with that!
    - The maps and scripts can be bundled into a package and distributed as a gamemode.
    - Don't know about any particular scripting language...
-Possibly Javascript, Python, or [any of these][2].
+Most likely Python.
  - Complete Network Transparency.
 The scripting API will do the best job it can in allowing the developer to avoid special cases involved when a player abstraction isn't that great...
- - Configurable.
-It'd be nice if a player could change the resolution of their pong game.
-So why not!
  - Some other stuff that I can't remember at the moment.
- - Awesome Portability and Compatibility
+ - Awesome Portability, Compatibility, and Configurability.
    - I at least want Pong Plus More to run on my Raspberry Pi so I can get it on my TV.
    - It would be pretty cool to work with the Wii remote tilt function.
    - Joystick/Controller support is a must.
+   - What the hell, why not have it run in a console, while playing against a friend, I don't discriminate.

 Building